ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 Both cases are not expected to happen under 'normal' circumstances (if the system runs as expected).
 ### Antipattern Category
+X
 ### Keyword
 faster
 ### Note
+This commit does not change any performance-related features.
+Thread lock added.

 ## Commit #678
 ### Hash